triton-inference-server/server/docs/user_guide/ensemble_models.md

 ```

 **Configuration:**
-* **`max_inflight_requests: 16`**: Allows up to 16 in-flight requests for a given step (for example, requests from `dali_preprocess` waiting for `onnx_inference` to complete) across all active ensemble requests.
-Once this global, per-step limit is reached, scheduling additional work for that step is blocked until capacity becomes available.
+* **`max_inflight_requests: 16`**: Limits the number of concurrent in-flight requests at a given ensemble step to 16 (for example, requests from `dali_preprocess` waiting for `onnx_inference` to complete).
+This limit is shared across all active requests for that ensemble model.
+Once the limit is reached, scheduling new work for that step is paused until downstream capacity becomes available.
 * **Default (`0`)**: No limit — allows an unlimited number of in-flight requests (original behavior).

 ### When to Use This Feature